-Tatiana M. Davidson, PhDAssistant Professor, Co-Director of the Telehealth Resilience and Recovery Program (TRRP) and Co-Director of the Center for Telehealth Research and Outcomes Program at MUSC
+Tatiana M. Davidson, PhDAssociate Professor, Co-Director of the Trauma Resilience and Recovery Program (TRRP) and Co-Director of the Center for Telehealth Research and Outcomes Program at MUSC

-Yulia Gavrilova, PhDLicensed Clinical Psychologist and Faculty in the Department of Surgery at the Medical University of South Carolina
+Yulia Gavrilova, PhDLicensed Clinical Psychologist, Director of Burn Behavioral Health, SC Burn Center, Department of Surgery, Medical University of South Carolina

-Yulia Gavrilova, PhD, is a Licensed Clinical Psychologist and Research Faculty in the Department of Surgery at the Medical University of South Carolina.
-Her research has focused primarily on development, evaluation, and dissemination of culturally tailored, technology-enhanced mental health interventions and resources for vulnerable and clinically underserved populations.
+Yulia Gavrilova, PhD, is a Licensed Clinical Psychologist and Director of Burn Behavioral Health (BBH) at the South Carolina Burn Center in the Department of Surgery at the Medical University of South Carolina.
+Her work has focused primarily on development, evaluation, and dissemination of culturally tailored, technology-enhanced mental health interventions, programs, and resources for vulnerable and clinically underserved populations.
 This includes first responders, survivors of traumatic injuries and burns, disaster survivors, athletes, and performers.
-She also serves as a clinician and program developer at the Burn/Trauma Resilience and Recovery Program and as a co-investigator on a federally-funded research grant focused on the development, evaluation, and implementation of mHealth technologies for providing best-practice mental health treatment to first responders.
+She served as a co-investigator on a federally funded research grant focused on the development, evaluation, and implementation of mHealth technologies for providing best-practice mental health treatment to first responders.

 Arthur Andrews, PhDAssistant Professor in the Department of Psychological Science at the University of Nebraska